kyhau/docker-notebook/docker-networking.md

     is only instantiated through a single network driver.

     1. Native Network Drivers (see section below)
+        1. `bridge`:  `**User-defined bridge networks** is the best network driver type when you need multiple containers to communicate on the same Docker host.

+        1. `host`:  **Host networks** is the best network driver type when the network stack should not be isolated from the Docker host, but you want other aspects of the container to be isolated.

+        1. `overlay`:  **Overlay networks** is the best network driver type when you need containers running on different Docker hosts to communicate, or when multiple applications work together using swarm services.

+        1. `macvlan`:  **Macvlan networks** is the best network driver type when you are migrating from a VM setup or need your containers to look like physical hosts on your network, each with a unique MAC address.

+        1. `none`:  The `none` driver gives a container its own networking stack and network namespace but does not configure interfaces inside the container.
+Without additional configuration, the container is completely isolated from the host networking stack.

     1. Remote Network Drivers
         1. `contiv`:  An open source network plugin led by Cisco Systems to provide infrastructure and security policies for multi-tenant microservices deployments.
 Contiv also provides integration for non-container workloads and with physical networks, such as ACI.
 Contiv implements remote network and IPAM drivers.